p2eengineering/kalp-studio-documentation/docs/Introduction/Kalp-studio-ecosystem.md

 ## 6. Transaction Monitoring
 - **Real-Time Transaction Monitoring**: Track your blockchain transactions in real time with the transaction monitoring tool.
 This feature provides transparency, allowing you to monitor the status of your transactions—from initiation to confirmation—so you can stay informed every step of the way.

-## 8. TestNet Faucets
+## 7. TestNet Faucets
 - **Access to TestNet Tokens**: Easily obtain Gini test tokens through the platform’s faucet service.
 These tokens allow you to simulate blockchain transactions on the TestNet environment without using real currency, providing a risk-free way to test and develop your blockchain applications.

 ## Conclusion
-The **Kalp Studio Console Dashboard** is a powerful tool that streamlines blockchain management for both new and experienced users.
-By combining features such as wallet integration, billing management, smart contract deployment, and transaction monitoring, the dashboard enables users to efficiently manage their blockchain operations.
-Its intuitive interface, comprehensive tools, and real-time monitoring make it an essential platform for navigating the complexities of blockchain technology.
+The Kalp Studio Ecosystem streamlines blockchain management for both new and experienced users.
+By combining features such as wallet integration, billing management, smart contract deployment, and transaction monitoring, it enables users to efficiently manage their blockchain operations.